abdelkimo/or-tools/doc_sources/MANUAL/source/index.rst

     ^^^^^^^^^^^^^^^^^

     This manual is written with two types of readers in mind.
 First, someone who is not familiar with Constraint Programming nor is she a professional programmer.
-Second, an educated reader who masters Constraint Programming and is quite at ease without necessarily mastering one of the supported computer languages.
+Second, an educated reader who masters Constraint Programming and is quite at ease without
+    necessarily mastering one of the supported computer languages.

+    From time to time, we refer to scientific articles: you don't need to read and understand them to follow the manual.

     Did we succeed to write for such different profiles?
-You tell
+    You tell us!
-    us!

     .. _foreword:conventions: